 I study primarily African American, African diasporic, and American multi-ethnic literatures across all periods, especially as they intersect with the history of Atlantic slavery.
-My writing thus far has appeared in Transition, Callaloo, and the Journal of Social History, with additional essays forthcoming in the Journal of American Studies, Dictionary of Caribbean and Afro-Latin American and Caribbean Biography and the Cambridge Companion to Richard Wright.
+My writing thus far has appeared in Transition, Callaloo, and the Journal of Social History, with additional essays forthcoming in the Journal of American Studies, Dictionary of Caribbean and Afro-Latin American Biography and Cambridge Companion to Richard Wright.
 I'm also part of the collaborative editorial team, led by Wai Chee Dimock, working on a new web-and-print anthology of American literature forthcoming from Columbia University Press.

-My dissertation project, "Narrative Events: Testimony and Temporality in Afro-Atlantic Slavery," aims to articulate a theory of New World slave testimony that challenges scholarly preoccupation with the American slave narrative tradition and its attendant critical conventions.
-My research asks how various genres of slave testimony produced in North America, the Caribbean, and Latin America in the seventeenth through twentieth centuries—including legal testimonials, public addresses, poetry, letters and petitions, spiritual writing, plays, interviews, and more—have remained illegible to literary criticism and thus marginal to African diasporic literary history more broadly.
-It also argues that by focusing renewed attention on forms of slave testimony often considered either generically unconventional, extremely scarce, or altogether nonexistent, we glean new understandings of the temporalities of enslavement specifically and the relationship between history and narrative most broadly.
-Methodologically, the project draws on literary criticism and comparative literature, as well as anthropology, historical ontology, and the history of the disciplines.
+My dissertation project, "Narrative Events: Testimony and Temporality in the Worlds of Atlantic Slavery," aims to articulate a theory of New World slave testimony that challenges scholarly preoccupation with the American slave narrative tradition and its attendant critical conventions.
+My research asks how various genres of slave testimony produced in the Americas, Europe, and Africa in the seventeenth through twentieth centuries have remained illegible to literary criticism and thus marginal to African diasporic literary history.
+It argues that by focusing renewed attention on forms of slave testimony often considered either generically unconventional, extremely scarce, or altogether nonexistent, we glean new understandings of the temporalities of enslavement specifically and the relationship between history and narrative most broadly.
+Methodologically, the project draws on literary criticism and comparative literature, as well as performance studies, anthropology, historical ontology, and the history of the disciplines.